Infrared-Improved Soft-wall AdS/QCD Model for Mesons: Numerical Predictions

 \section{Numerical Predictions}

-With the above analyses for the bulk holographic QCD, we are now in the position to make a numerical predication for the mass spectra of resonance mesons.
+With the above analyses on the IR-improved AdS/QCD model for mesons, we are now in the position to make a numerical predication for the mass spectra of resonance mesons.
 For that, we shall first determine the five free parameters involved in the model, they are $m_q$, $\sigma$, $\mu_c$, $\mu_g$ and $\lambda_g$.